zelax-bot/ISkySel/index.md

 int[] skyline3 = new ISkySel().getSkylineNative(dataSparse, dataInterval, bins, topk);
 ```

-### Demo
+## Demo

 We prove two demos:

 ```
 usageDemo: the usage of three methods
-intervalDemo: show the importance of PDF and the condition of PDF is uniform distribution or not
+intervalDemo: show the importance of PDF
 ```

 ## Feedback